ZeusWPI/MOZAIC/docs/features.md

 - Debugging support: When confronted with error messages and faulty bots, players should have the tools at their disposal to repair their bots.
   - Local test bots: Since networked play might introduce some unwanted latency or other technological restrictions it should be possible to play a local test bot.

-  - Environment/IDE supported debugging: We don't want an integrated debugger for obvious reasons, thus the best way to enable players to debug their bots is to allow them to debug from their developing environment, for example their favorite IDE.A debugger process should be able to attach to a bot playing the game, ideally one should be able to run their bot from within their IDE.
+  - Environment/IDE supported debugging: We don't want an integrated debugger for obvious reasons, thus the best way to enable players to debug their bots is to allow them to debug from their developing environment, for example their favorite IDE.
+A debugger process should be able to attach to a bot playing the game, ideally one should be able to run their bot from within their IDE.

   - Error feedback: When a bot error occurs during networked play, the owner of the faulty bot should receive as much information about the problem as possible as to allow them to find the source of a maybe hard to reproduce problem.